 Misc.
 Storage – All personal items need to be kept in the garage or in a fenced back yard out of sight.
 Some items seen on inspections include, yard tools, pallets, buckets, play toys, bulk trash items…if you think it should be put away, it probably should.

-Bulk Trash – Do not place items curbside sooner than the Sunday before the scheduled pick up week (https://ponderosatrailshoa.com/news-updates).
+Bulk Trash – Do not place items curbside sooner than the day before the scheduled date, items must remain out of view at all other times

 Refuse Container Storage – Trash and Recycle cans must be stored out of view when positioned in line with an entrance to the home (entry/garage).
 If you have a gate to the back yard, cans need to be stored behind the fence.